inivekin/abosa/abosa.typ

 an bury me in humbled glen,"
 speaks my soft, wee voice aquiver, the words o beaten, stumbling men,
-My reddened een an bagging spine an quaking lower lips o cry, would see less pain should birch an pine emerge tae split an rip thereby
+"My reddened een an bagging spine an quaking lower lips o cry, would see less pain should birch an pine emerge tae split an rip thereby